py-lama/pylogs/CONTRIBUTING.md

 ### Dependencies

-PyLogs uses Poetry for dependency management.
+LogLama uses Poetry for dependency management.
 Dependencies are defined in `pyproject.toml`:

-- **Runtime dependencies**: Required for PyLogs to function
+- **Runtime dependencies**: Required for LogLama to function
 - **Development dependencies**: Required for development, testing, and publishing

 ### Environment Configuration